DFPercush/PhysicalQuantity/README.txt

 	5. Examine the generated file to see if the bucket size is obnoxious, i.e. lots of hashing collisions.
+		If so, there is a method for reducing that size:
+			a) Recompile and run genhashtables with --find-seed
+			b) In PhysicalUnitDefinitions.cpp (bottom), change PhysicalQuantity::defaultHashSeed
+			   to that value.
+			c) Run genhashtables again with no arguments, replacing hashTables.h, or just do a full rebuild of the genhashtables project in VS.
-		If so, you may want to increase the hash table size for the offender in hash.h.
+			d) If the bucket size / collision rate is still too high, increase the hash table size, also in PhysicalUnitDefinitions.cpp at the bottom.
+			   Repeat from a) until satisfied.
-		It may also be beneficial to modify the hashing function in hash.cpp, but this will have to run on your embedded hardware, so don't make it too complicated.
+		It may also be beneficial to modify the hashing function in hash.cpp, but this will have to run on embedded hardware, so don't make it too complicated.
-		If your directory structure is different, move this file into the proper include path.

 	6. Recompile with the new hashTables.h.
 The updated data is now available on the target system.